Doctoral Internship in Clinical Psychology

 Lastly, the Eastern Panhandle is a wonderful place to live and work.
 While Berkeley and Jefferson Counties are some of the fastest growing counties in the state, they have little traffic and congestion.
 Our rural-suburban atmosphere and a lower cost of living, mixed with the easy accessibility to the Washington/Baltimore areas make Berkeley and Jefferson Counties, WV an ideal place in which to live.

-Accreditation Status: The doctoral internship at WVU Medicine: University Healthcare is accredited on contingency with the American Psychology Association (APA).
-Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:
+The doctoral internship at WVU Medicine: Behavioral Medicine and Psychiatry — Martinsburg is fully accredited with the American Psychology Association (APA).

 Office of Program Consultation and Accreditation